-Azure SQL Database Auditing tracks database events and writes them to an audit log in your Azure Storage account.
+Azure SQL database auditing tracks database events and writes them to an audit log in your Azure storage account.
+Auditing also:

-Auditing enables and facilitates adherence to compliance standards but doesn't guarantee compliance.
+Enables and facilitates adherence to compliance standards, although it doesn't guarantee compliance.
 For more information about Azure programs that support standards compliance, see the Azure Trust Center.

 - Retain an audit trail of selected events.
 You can define categories of database actions to be audited.